 The Fund's investments, other than those with remaining maturities of fewer than ninety days and the investment in the Oregon Local Government Intermediate Term Fund, are valued using the latest bid prices or evaluated quotes from independent pricing vendors.
 The third-party vendors use a variety of methods when pricing these securities that incorporate relevant observable market data to arrive at an estimate of what a buyer in the marketplace would pay for a security under current market conditions.
-At June 30, 2019, certain corporate and non U.S. government commercial paper is reported at amortized cost as independent vendor pricing was not available.
+At June 30, 2021, certain municipal obligations are reported at amortized cost as independent vendor pricing was not available.
 Investments with remaining maturities of fewer than ninety days are carried at amortized cost, which approximates fair value.
 The Fund's investment in the Oregon Local Government Intermediate Term Fund (OLGIF) is priced using a net asset value and the value of OLGIF's underlying investments are marked to market daily.
-The Fund held approximately 90% of the outstanding units of OLGIF at June 30, 2019.
-All of the Fund's investment at June 30, 2019 are considered level 2.
+The Fund held approximately 90% of the outstanding units of OLGIF at June 30, 2021.
+All of the Fund's investment at June 30, 2021 are considered level 2.